andycroll/andycroll.com/_posts/2023/2023-02-27-consider-find_each-for-active-record-assocation-loops.md

 ## Why not?

-At large scale you’ll need to use even more advanced techniques and you’ll have to move beyond long running loops over every record.
-Perhaps to reduce a high volume of read/write operations on your database, perhaps to try and get this loop to run in minutes rather than hours!

 If you need to see the records in a particular order, `.find_each` doesn't support that.

-If you need to modify the records in place this sort of looping isn’t ideal.
-For example, if you’re running an `#update` on each record, you’ll be executing _a lot_ of queries, you could consider other more appropriate methods for bulk updating methods such as `#update_all`.
+If you need to modify the records in place, this sort of looping isn’t ideal.
+For example, if you’re running an `#update` on each record, you’ll be executing _a lot_ of queries.
+Instead consider more appropriate methods for bulk updating methods, such as `#update_all`.

-Don't use this to generate view code, either the `each` _or_ `find_each` version.
-Having an unlimited loop in view code when you don't know how many records you’ll have is a recipe for slow pages and poor user experience.
+Don't use either the each or find_each version to generate view code.
+Having a view large collection to loop through in view code, given you don't know how many records you’ll have, is a recipe for slow pages and poor user experience.
 Consider [using pagination](/ruby/do-not-use-all-without-pagination-or-limit) instead.

 The Rails guides suggest `find_each` is only needed for processing a large number of records that wouldn't fit in memory all at once.
 If you only need to loop over fewer than one thousand records the regular methods are fine/recommended.

+At large scale you’ll need to use even more advanced techniques and you’ll have to move beyond long running loops.
+Perhaps you want to reduce a high volume of read/write operations on your database or you want to cut down execution time from minutes to hours!